 I’ve spent nearly 7 years of my life bouncing back and forth between surviving and thriving with my own business… Want to know my biggest advice for thriving even when it gets hard?

-Work just as hard on surrendering your worries and pride to God as you would with any other task!
+Work just as hard on surrounding your worries and pride to God as you would with any other task!
 Have faith in His plan for your life and the direction He is steering it.
 If He is leading you down a path, then walk it joyfully and humbly.
-Make sure that you are always showing His love by being kind to others, without keeping score.
+Make sure that you are always showing His love by being kind to others, without keeping a score.
 Whether that means you are giving someone advice, encouragement, referrals, likes, a nice comment, a smile, or just simply holding your tongue when you want to be mean to them.
-Let His light shine with all you do.
-You never know who you are impacting with your words and actions, and no matter what hard feelings you may feel, we are all called to have faith in God’s plan and live for the glory of His kingdom… not our own. 💕
+Let his light shine with all you do.
+You never know who you are impacting with your words and actions, and no matter what hard feelings you may feel, we are called to have faith in God’s plan and live for the glory of His kingdom… not our own. 💕

 Until next time,